explodinglabs/iko/README.md

 ## Overview

-Ply extends the [Sqitch](https://sqitch.org/) container adding templates and functions.
-Sqitch commands are available with `ply sqitch ..`, along with other commands in it's own DSL.
+Ply extends [Sqitch](https://sqitch.org/) adding Sqitch Templates and shell functions to make the creation of migrations simple.
 For example to create a table named "tasks" you'd type `ply create-table tasks`.
+All Sqitch commands are also available, such as `ply sqitch deploy`.

 ## Installation